Sanskriti-Srivastava01/BharatIntern_WebDev/README.md

 # BharatIntern_WebDev
-## Task 2
+## Task 1
-#### Weather Website
+#### Portfolio Website
-Build a website using Html, Css, Js that fetches weather data from an API and displays the current weather conditions.
+Create a portfolio website using HTML and
+CSS to showcase your skills and accomplishments.
 ## Task 3
 #### Homepage of Netflix
 A simple website having similar homepage